Mina-Fathy23/Digital_Design_Diploma/README.md

 ### ⚙️ Week 2: Combinational Logic Design
 - Implementation and verification of key combinational circuits with testbenches.
-- Sequential design basics using Verilog (flip-flops, counters, etc.).
+- Introduction to Sequential design basics using Verilog

 ### 🔁 Week 3: Sequential Logic & FSMs
+-Implementation of Sequential design basics using Verilog (flip-flops, counters, shift-registers, etc.).
+-Implementation and verification of key sequential circuits with testbenches and QuestaLint.

+### 💾 Week 4: Memory & Communication Concepts
 - FSM design (Moore/Mealy) and modeling in Verilog.

-### 💾 Week 4: Memory & Communication Concepts
 - Memory types, modeling in Verilog, and implementation.
 - Overview of communication protocols and their foundational concepts.